agemooij/github-actions-sbt/README.md

-Simple dockerfile for building sbt-based projects using Github Actions.
+Simple Dockerfile for building sbt-based projects using Github Actions.

 - Base image: openjdk:8-jdk-alpine
 - Extra Alpine packages installed: bash, git
 - Sbt version: 1.2.8
 - Entrypoint: sbt

-There is builtin support for resolving dependencies from a private Bintray repository by provinding the following two [secrets](https://developer.github.com/actions/creating-workflows/storing-secrets/) in your Github project.
-The values of these secrets must be set in your repository's "Settings" tab, sub-section "Secrets":
+There is builtin support for resolving dependencies from a private Bintray repository by providing the following two [secrets](https://developer.github.com/actions/creating-workflows/storing-secrets/) to your Github project:

 - `BINTRAY_USERNAME`
 - `BINTRAY_PASSWORD`

+The values of these secrets must be set in your repository's "Settings" tab, sub-section "Secrets"

 Example usage in a Github workflow: